Leila4988/infovis-group21/Process.md

 #### 3. What to do with artist has 2000 paintings or 100 paintings
 - Are we going to show limited number per year?
 - Are we going to use a different visualisation?
+(This approach)

 ## Week 3